ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 ### Submit the link to your file
 Once your 360Giving data is ready to be added to the 360Giving Data Registry:
-- Go to the [Data Quality Tool](../../guidance/data-quality/) and refresh the page
+- Go to the <a href="https://dataquality.threesixtygiving.org/" target="_blank">Data Quality Tool</a> and refresh the page
 - Find the **Submit your data** section, under the **Check your data** section
   ![screenshot of DQT main page](../../assets/DFS Screenshot 2024-06-07 New button names.png)
 - Paste the link to your file into the **Provide a link to your file** dialogue box.
 An example of a link to a file is **https://www.examplefoundation.com/360Givingdata/EXAMPLE_FILE_NAME.xlsx**